WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Let Inn_1 be numtype.
   b.
 If numtype'' is Inn, then:
     1) Let Inn_2 be numtype''.
-    2) If cvtop is EXTEND, then:
+    2) If cvtop is some EXTEND, then:
       a) Let (EXTEND sx) be cvtop.
       b) Let iN_1 be iN_1'.
       c) Return [$extend__($sizenn1(Inn_1), $sizenn2(Inn_2), sx, iN_1)].